panacloud/bootcamp-2021/README.md

 [Class 12: Integrate AppSync with Lambda with DynamoDB in Urdu on YouTube](https://youtu.be/6T7QhbskrC4)

-### Class 13 Videos: API Design, Prototyping, Development, and Testing
+### Class 13 Videos: API Design, Prototyping, Development, and Testing - Everything Must and Will Become an API

 [API Design,Prototype, and Testing Learning Repo](https://github.com/panacloud-modern-global-apps/api-design-prototype-testing)